 - Filby, P. William and Mary K Meyer.
 Passenger and Immigration Lists Index in Four Volumes.
 Detroit: Gale Research, 1985.
 Print.
 (ISBN 0-8103-1795-8).

 - MacLysaght, Edward.
 The Surnames of Ireland 3rd Edition.
 Dublin: Irish Academic, 1978.
 Print.
 (ISBN 0-7165-2278-0).

 - Colletta, John P. They Came In Ships.
 Salt Lake City: Ancestry, 1993.
 Print.

 - Passenger Lists of Vessels Arriving at Galveston Texas 1896-1951.
 National Archives Washington DC.
 Print.

 - Kennedy, Patrick.
 Kennedy's Book of Arms.
 Canterbury: Achievements, 1967.
 Print.

 The Flinn Family Crest was acquired from the Houseofnames.com archives.
 The Flinn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 21 August 2013 at 11:19.
+This page was last modified on 30 January 2016 at 12:06.